 Defeat Odin and you’ll get your customary 20 AP, the Odin Card and his services as a GF.
 Or rather, a pseudo-GF, as Odin doesn’t function quite like other GFs.
 He can’t be junctioned and you can’t summon him at will.
 Instead, he’ll randomly appear at the start of fights and cuts down your enemies for you.
 Kind of annoying if you’re trying to keep your level low, Mug specific items, draw spells, or anything more sophisticated than outright killing the foe, but if that doesn’t bother you, then Odin is an interesting enough addition to your arsenal, albeit one you won’t have any control over.

 Note: While Odin himself is… a mild nuisance, if you’re trying to avoid gaining XP, he’ll later be replaced by another GF, which can interfere with Angelo Search.
 If you don’t want either of these random events occuring for various reasons, your only option is to refrain from obtaining Odin.
-If you wait until later in the game, it’ll be possible to return to capture Odin without him being replace later, if you wish.
+If you wait until later in the game, it’ll be possible to return to capture Odin without him being replaced later, if you wish.

 As for his card, Odin refines into 100 Dead Spirit items, which each refine into two Death Stones or twenty Death spells.
 Regardless of its merit as a card (pretty good, actually), it’s not worth refining this one.